The Great Mall of the Great Plains

 The Great Mall of the Great Plains was a shopping mall located in Olathe, Kansas, United States.
 Opened in 1997, it was the largest outlet mall in the state of Kansas, and boasted over 150 stores and 10 anchors, laid out in a half-mile racetrack pattern.
 Amenities included indoor glow-in-the-dark miniature golf course, a food court, a Game Zone arcade, and a Dickinson Theatres movie theater with sixteen screens.
 Great Mall of the Great Plains was owned & managed by Glimcher Properties Trust until January 2009.
-Although the mall attracted one million customers during it’s first few months of operation, it struggled due to the economic downturn and changes in customer’s shopping habits.
+Although the mall attracted one million customers during its first few months of operation, it struggled due to the economic downturn and changes in customer's shopping habits.
 After years of decline, the mall closed on September 18, 2015.
-Demolition on the mall began on July 11, 2016 and was finished in January 2017.
+Demolition on the mall began on July 11, 2016, and was finished in January 2017.
 While developers announced in January 2018 that a redevelopment called Mentum would replace the old mall, this never happened.
 In October 2021, Olathe-based company Garmin Ltd. indicated that it acquired the property, likely to expand its company's headquarters.

 History

 Great Mall of the Great Plains was co-developed by Glimcher Realty Trust and Jordan Robert Perlmutter & Co.
 The mall was intended to feature a "value oriented megamall" with a mix of outlet stores, traditional mall stores, big box retail, and entertainment venues, comparable to malls developed by the former Mills Corporation.
 Construction began on the Great Mall of the Great Plains in 1996.
 The mall was originally slated to open in March 1997 but did not open until August 14 of that year due to leasing issues with several tenants.
-When the mall opened, it had a total of 150 stores including 11 anchor stores: Burlington Coat Factory, Dillard's, DSW (Designer Shoe Warehouse), Eddie Bauer Outlet, Foozles Bookstore, Group USA Clothing Company, Kitchen and Co., Linens 'n Things, Marshalls, Old Navy, Oshman’s Supersports USA, and a Jeepers family entertainment center which became Zonkers in 2007.
+When the mall opened, it had a total of 150 stores including 11 anchor stores: Burlington Coat Factory, Dillard's, DSW (Designer Shoe Warehouse), Eddie Bauer Outlet, Foozles Bookstore, Group USA Clothing Company, Kitchen and Co., Linens 'n Things, Marshalls, Old Navy, Oshman's Supersports USA, and a Jeepers family entertainment center.
 In addition to the anchor stores, the mall had a 12 restaurant Marketplace food court and a 16 screen Dickinson theater.
 All of the malls stores were arranged in a half-mile racetrack pattern and organized into four theme courts: Fashion, Home and Hobby, Sports and Adventure, and Techtainment.
 A corridor at the northwest portion of the wall was left as a dead end in anticipation of an expansion that would feature additional restaurants and entertainment.
 This expansion would have brought the malls total area to over a million square feet, but it never happened.